-If you have seen the video above, you may be wondering why it is attached to this Maranez Samui Diver review, and with this intro, I will give you a little backstory.
-See, I never planned on reviewing this watch.
+I never planned on reviewing this watch.
 That may sound odd for a guy who reviews watches professionally, but this was a personal purchase.
-Now I have reviewed many watches I have bought over the years, but the timing was not the best with this piece as it is just that time of year where every brand wants a review, and for those that are eagerly awaiting more reviews, well, let’s just say you will not be disappointed.
+Now I have reviewed many watches I have bought over the years, but the timing was not the best with this piece as it is just that time of year when every brand wants a review, and for those that are eagerly awaiting more reviews, well, let’s just say you will not be disappointed.

 So, I bought this piece and just took a few pics to post to social media and I really didn’t think anyone would care that there wouldn’t be a full review.
 I was VERY wrong.
-I had been thinking about doing a video on why I would never own an Apple Watch, and thought, okay, let’s kill two birds with one stone here and talk about that and also show this Maranez, as an example of why it could not be replaced, for me, with an Apple or any smartwatch for that matter, and that all brings us to here today, where I will go more in-depth on this Samui diver, a watch that, along with the other models they are selling, has caused a little controversy but has also been a huge seller for Maranez.
+So here is an in-depth look at the Samui Diver, a watch that, along with the other models they are selling, has caused a little controversy but has also been a huge seller for Maranez.

 42mm Excluding The Crown